jamesmunns/interrupt/_drafts/cortex-m-fault-debug.md

 <!-- excerpt start -->

-In this article we will demystify how to determine what went wrong when an ARM Cortex-M fault occurs.
+In this article, we will demystify how to determine what went wrong when an ARM Cortex-M fault occurs.
 We will walk step by step through what the registers to inspect and what the values actually mean.
-We will discuss debug tricks that can be used for some of the most challenging classes of HardFaults, how how to automate the fault analysis, and how to recover from a fault without rebooting the system.
+We will discuss debug tricks that can be used for some of the most challenging classes of HardFaults, how to automate the fault analysis, and how to recover from a fault without rebooting the system.
 Finally, we will apply what we have learned in the article and walk through a couple practical examples.

 <!-- excerpt end -->

 _Like Interrupt?
 [Subscribe](http://eepurl.com/gpRedv) to get our latest posts straight to your mailbox_

+{:.no_toc}

 ## Table of Contents